 Dr. Prior’s research interests primarily focus on the application of DNA probes in genetic disease testing, for which he has acquired a national reputation.
 Several of his publications deal with the utilization of molecular techniques in Duchenne and Becker muscular dystrophies and have had a substantial impact on prenatal diagnosis and carrier detection in this disease.One of his most recent publications concerns a molecular-based protocol for the determination of carrier status in Duchenne/Becker muscular dystrophies.His work also involves the application of novel molecular techniques to the study and diagnosis of cystic fibrosis.Dr.
 Prior is most enthusiastic about the transition of many of the molecular methods, which were at one time performed only in specialized research laboratories, into clinical laboratories.He has applied many of the recombinant techniques to the clinical laboratory setting and is active in the implementation of quality assurance.

-Dr. Prior has been a member of the AACC since 1982.He is active in education and has given many presentations and lectures throughout this career.He enjoys teaching residents, graduate students, and medical technologists in the molecular pathology laboratory.He will be speaking at both a selected topic session and a workshop at the XIVth International Congress of Clinical Chemistry in San Francisco.
+Dr. Prior has been a member of the the Association for Diagnostics & Laboratory Medicine (ADLM) since 1982.He is active in education and has given many presentations and lectures throughout this career.He enjoys teaching residents, graduate students, and medical technologists in the molecular pathology laboratory.He will be speaking at both a selected topic session and a workshop at the XIVth International Congress of Clinical Chemistry in San Francisco.

 Dr. Prior married Coleen Cooley in 1982; they have two children.